-▶ Dept. of Human Services v.
+► Dept. of Human Services v.
 C.M., 284 Or App 521 (2017)

 Mother and father had a physical altercation in which father tackled mother to the floor and choked her.
 Meanwhile, mother's 14 year old daughter K tried to call police, but father knocked her cell phone away and subsequently hit her and pushed her into a chair where 4 year old D was sleeping.
 Later that evening, a caseworker worked with mother on a safety plan for her and D to stay at a motel.
 Mother verbally agreed to keep D away from father.
 Mother eventually returned home with D and father, however, represented to DHS that she and D were at grandparents' house.
 Six weeks after the initial physical altercation, the court held a jurisdictional hearing.
-At the conclusion of the hearing, the court took jurisdiction on 8(B), the mom and domestic violence-related allegations of the petition stating, "I will take jurisdiction on 8(B), the mom and domestic violence."
+At the conclusion of the hearing, the court took jurisdiction over D on the domestic violence-related allegations of the petition stating, "I will take jurisdiction on 8(B), the mom and domestic violence; (C), mom failed to engage in services; and (E) father and domestic violence."